 Another big benefit from this deal will be funding towards an overdue renovation of the Superdome at an estimated cost of $450 million.
 This will bring the facility in line with the other elite stadiums in the NFL.

-The bigger picture for Louisiana is the planned launch of legal sports betting in 55 of the state’s 64 parishes.
+The bigger picture for Louisiana sportsbooks is the planned launch of betting in 55 of the state’s 64 parishes.
 A voter referendum in last November’s general election started the process.

 Following a successful legislative effort to legalize betting on sports, the Louisiana Gaming Control Board is working through the regulatory process.